At Bridgecrew, our goal is to give developers actionable cloud security feedback in the right place at the right time.

 Building on the foundations of infrastructure as code (IaC) and GitOps, Bridgecrew’s build-time scanning shifts cloud security earlier in the development lifecycle.
 And with built-in VCS and CI/CD integrations, IaC scanning is easily embedded into the tools and workflows developers already rely on.

-Our newest feature, Code Reviews, makes Bridgecrew’s IaC security scanning even more native to developer workflows.
+Whether you’re using a VCS or Bridgecrew CLI, our newest feature, Code Reviews, makes Bridgecrew’s IaC security scanning even more native to developer workflows.

 Check out the quick demo below to see Code Reviews in action or keep reading to learn more.